What are your chances of acceptance?

 Is Weighted or Unweighted GPA More Important?

-Your academic performance can be assessed by various methods, from your course load to your class rank to your GPA.
+As you probably know, one of the most important factors admissions counselors take into consideration when evaluating your college application is your academic performance.
+Your academic performance can be assessed by various methods, from your course load, to your class rank, to your GPA.
 The latter metric is often measured in two different ways: weighted GPA and unweighted GPA.

+Both methods of calculating GPA help give colleges a better idea of your high school academic record.
+You may be wondering which method colleges pay more attention to in the admissions process.
 In this blog post, we’ll walk you through differences between these two measures of grade point averages and explain how colleges view and interpret each one.

-Differences Between Weighted and Unweighted GPA
+Differences Between Unweighted and Weighted GPA

 Generally speaking, unweighted GPA does not take into account the rigor of a student’s course load.
 Every class is worth the same amount of “points,” which is to say that a grade of A corresponds with 4 points, a B corresponds with 3, a C corresponds with 2, and a failing grade corresponds with 1 or lower.